Michelle Lopez: Solo and group exhibitions

 Lopez has shown in group exhibitions at the Brooklyn Museum, MoMA/PS 1, Yerba Buena Center for the Arts, Harvard Carpenter Center for the Arts, Museum of Contemporary Art & Design (Manilla, Philippines), and Artist Space.
-Recent group exhibitions include 'Process LAB,' The Fabric Workshop and Museum, Philadelphia, PA (2023); 'Scratching at the Moon,' Institute of Contemporary Art, Los Angeles (2024); and 'STEADY: Michelle Lopez & Ester Partegàs,' Ballroom Marfa, Marfa, TX (2024).
+Recent group exhibitions include 'Process LAB,' The Fabric Workshop and Museum, Philadelphia, PA (2023); 'Scratching at the Moon,' Institute of Contemporary Art, Los Angeles (2024); and 'STEADY: Michelle Lopez & Ester Partegàs,' Ballroom Marfa, Marfa, TX (2024), CCA Wattis Institute (2025), The Whitney Biennial (2026).
+Her large-scale multimedia project Pandemonium was showcased in 2025 as a collaborative exhibition between The Galleries at Moore College of Art & Design and the Fels Planetarium at the Franklin Institute.

-Public Art
+Public art

-Public Sculptures include projects with the Public Art Fund and Miami Basel Art Public (Bass Museum, Miami, 2013); 'Chandelier,' Podium, Manila, Philippines (2021); and 'The Forum,' with Sharon Hayes at One Percent for Art, Penn's Landing Park, Philadelphia, PA (2025).
+Public Sculptures include projects with the Public Art Fund and Miami Basel Art Public (Bass Museum, Miami, 2013); 'Chandelier,' Podium, Manila, Philippines (2021); and 'The Forum,' with Sharon Hayes at One Percent for Art, Penn's Landing Park, Philadelphia, PA (2027).

 Awards

 In 2007, Lopez participated in a curatorial project with Grimm/Rosenfeld and wrote an essay on sculpture titled Exit Music (for a Film).
 She was awarded the NYFA Fiscal Sponsorship Grant in 2009 and was a recipient of the New York Foundation for the Arts Sculpture Fellowship in 2010.
 In 2019, she earned a Guggenheim fellowship in the category of Fine Arts.
-In 2023, she earned a Pew Center for Arts & Heritage Exhibition Fellowship for her forthcoming project 'Pandemonium,' opening in 2025 at the Franklin Institute and The Galleries at Moore College of Art.
+In 2023, she earned a Pew Center for Arts & Heritage Exhibition Fellowship for her project 'Pandemonium,' (2025) at the Franklin Institute and The Galleries at Moore College of Art.
+She also received a Pew Artist Fellowship (2025), and Knight Art& Tech Expansion Fellowship Technology grant (2025).